xarial/xcad/docs/changelog/index.md

 ## 0.8.1 -

+* &#x26A0; IStorage::GetSubStreamNames method is replaced with IStorage::SubStreamNames property, IStorage::GetSubStorageNames method is replaced with IStorage::SubStorageNames property
+* &#x26A0; IXModelView::RenderCustomGraphics event is removed.
+Custom graphics rendering is replaced with IXModelView::CustomGraphicsContext->IXCustomGraphicsContext::RegisterRenderer
+* &#x26A0; IXDocumentExtension::TryOpenStorage and IXDocumentExtension::TryOpenStream (IXDocument::OpenStream and IXDocument::OpenStorage now return Stream.Null and Storage.Null for non-existent streams).
+IXDocument::OpenStream and IXDocument::OpenStorage access parameter is changed to boolean instead of AccessType_e.
 * &#x26A0; IDependencyHandler::UpdateState and IMetadataDependencyHandler::UpdateState signature is changed (added the **object parameter**)
 * &#x26A0; **AttachMetadataAttribute** is now only used to attach to other metadata, to create metadata with static values, use **StaticMetadataAttribute**
 * Implemented temp loft